Maine School Choice Roadmap

 Choosing a school?
 You’ve got options.

 Education is a big decision; after all, it has a huge impact on your child’s future.
-Fortunately, Maine families have access to several K-12 options.
+Fortunately, Maine families have access to several school choice options.
 Understanding and navigating these options can help you find a school where your child’s personality and talents are nurtured.
-This post will explain the six types of schools available in Maine, as well as provide additional education resources.
+This post will explain the types of schools available in Maine, as well as provide additional education resources.

-In Maine, families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, homeschooling, and learning pods.
+In Maine, families can choose from traditional public schoolspublic charter schoolspublic magnet schoolsprivate schoolsonline learninghomeschooling, and microschooling and mix-and-match learning.

 Looking for special education options?
 You can learn what special education services are available in Maine at the Ultimate Guide to Special Education.